-A credit, as shown in the "Vision Services and Optical" section of the "Schedule of Benefits (Who Pays What)," applies toward the purchase of one pair of: (i) regular lenses; (ii) frames; or (iii) contact lenses, including cosmetic lenses, when obtained at a Plan Medical Office and prescribed by a physician or an optometrist.
-This includes: a \$60 replacement credit for single vision and contact lenses; and \$90 replacement credit for multifocal lenses if a Member's prescription changes .50 diopter or more within 12 months of the initial exam.
+A credit, as shown in the "Vision Services and Optical" section of the "Schedule of Benefits (Who Pays What)," applies toward the purchase of one pair of: (i) regular lenses; (ii) frames; or (iii) contact lenses, including cosmetic lenses, when obtained at a Plan Facility and prescribed by a physician or an optometrist.
+This includes: a \$60 replacement credit for single vision and contact lenses; and \$90 replacement credit for multifocal lenses if a Member's prescription changes .50 diopter or more within twelve (12) months of the initial exam.
+For Plan Providers located in a Kaiser Permanente Medical Office Building, go to kp2020.org.